Diagnosis

 In February 2016 I got the flu.
 I was floored, now living alone, nothing was functioning at my home.
 Dishes were not made, no cleaning, no showering, no brushing my hair or grocery shopping, no nothing for a couple of weeks.
 I had a friend over once to shop and clean a bit for me otherwise I was stranded in bed and could barely get up so nothing got done.
 I was in some kind of delirium now and I didn't understand that my life was in danger or how sick I actually was.
 I just wanted to be left alone and sleep, at the same time I was experiencing night terrors and was really scared of being alone at night.
 Friends to my family got worried and called my parents who live about 20 miles from the city.
 They jumped in the car and went to pick me up.
 I've been told I was not a pretty sight when they arrived and they took me back home directly to the emergency room.
 I remember saying that I wanted to shower and clean myself up first but I couldnt make it.
 I just sat there in the shower on the floor and couldn't even get the energy to clean up.
 It was phsyically impossible.

 The car ride (about 1 hour) was a nightmare cause I could barely sit up straight I was in such bad shape.
 I couldn't sit, I couldn't walk, I was barely concious.
 These are fuzzy memories but I think my Dad supported me/carried me inside and after some fuzz at the reception due to me being of age and not talking to them myself (my Mom tried to explain and get me in) they were reluctant to let us in at first.
 I remember walking (yes walking myself, probably a very nice zombielike walk) into the emergency room where FINALLY a male nurse said that "Wow you don't look so good, maybe you wanna lie down?" and got me a bed.
 I was at this time puking constantly but nothing came up, just air and I was looking very hot as I was mostly skin and bones with a large tuft of hair on one side of my head.
 Here however, thankfully, they very quickly determened and told me that I wasn't crazy and it was clearly something phsyically wrong with me and that they were going to help me.
 I cried.
 I can't describe it well enough so anyone that haven't been there can understand how horrible it is to be distrusted for YEARS in regards to your own body.
 There are no words.
 After a while you start believing what people are telling you.
 Maybe I am crazy?
 Maybe there is something very wrong with my mind.
 It's scary and very frustrating when you deep down feel a very strong sensation of something missing, something being physically wrong.
-So these very nice people telling me that I wasn't insane, insuring me that they were gonna help me, made me cry and I felt relived.
+So these very nice people telling me that I wasn't insane, insuring me that they were gonna help me, made me cry and I felt relieved.

 I was so dried out that they had severe problems hooking me up to an IV.
 After assistance from the narcosis staff I finally got some fluids then had to move to a hospital closer to home for admission so again, another car ride.
 At arrival I got to ride in in a wheelchair and here is where the emergency call Doctor finally diagnosed me with Addisons disease and saved my life.
 It was a very close call and I'm forever thankful for his calm manners and professional approach.
 He called me a textbook example, yet noone before him had connected the dots.
 I was at the time just annoyed by all his questions of my relationship with food and if I had been abroad, again, all I wanted to do was sleep and be left alone due to fatigue.
 But after my treatment started and I could use my brain again he took the time to have long talks with me and answer all my 1000 questions that mostly touched base on everyday life like training, sunbathing, dosing and if I had any prohibitions.
 I wasn't so worried about dying as I was about quality of life.
 I was hospitalized for one week and the first days I got solu cortef injections which later was phased out to cortisone pills.
 The feeling of energy shooting back into your body after just one injection is indescribable.
 It was like getting pure life sent in to your blood stream.
 One injection, life, back.
 Amazing.
 I was of course (being me) bored like hell very quickly but even though I felt healed fast I was still very ill and in very bad shape so I had to stay for observation, information and tests, tests, tests.

-The journey back has been LONG and getting dosages, medications, every day life routines, training and work into place has been challenging to say the least and the work never ends.
+The journey back has been LONG and getting dosages, medications, everyday life routines, training and work into place has been challenging to say the least and the work never ends.
 It's a never ending story to find balance, decrease stress and manage all the symtoms, risks and what-nots that Addisons brings to the table.
 I do however live a good life now and I've been a hard working student.
 A student of me.
 Symtoms, how to dose, stress management, triggers, training, food, supplements.
 I'm not gonna lie, it takes a lot of effort but it's all worth it when you have mostly good days and a strong, solid base to stand on.
 I still end up in lows from time to time but I haven't had any crisis since diagnosis.
 I've learned to say no, plan my time and foremost plan recovery.
 I still fail and fail again but every failure teaches me something about me and how my body works so I see failures as lessons and an information source which makes them somewhat a win anyway.

 Almost losing your life changes you, and it changes your perspective, but I believe this change is good.
 It might have come with losing some people in my life, with challenges to constantly battle and obstacles to overcome but it has also brought a lot of good.
 Like getting to know myself better, to get my priorities and values of life straight and to just let go a little bit of all the silly things that don't really matter in the end.
 Perspective.
 What is really important to you in life and why?
 When you've been there, with death breathing down your neck, the answer might surprise you.